Program to Develop Technology and Strengthen Capabilities in Conservation and Use of Agrobiodiversity

 Under the auspices of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) and the Spanish Agency for International Cooperation for Development (AECID), two workshops were held from 2008 to 2010 on the implementation of the ITPGRFA for countries from the Group of Latin American and Caribbean Countries (GRULAC) in Cartagena de lndias (Colombia, July-August 2008) and Antigua (Guatemala, August 2010).
 The success of the events was a testament to the effectiveness of this kind of workshops in contributing to the implementation of the ITPGRFA objectives within the GRULAC community.
 The coordination of the workshops between the organizations involved was a decisive factor in achieving the objectives set, particularly given Spain’s commitment to the ITPGRFA.
 The organizations involved were the Secretariat of the ITPGRFA, the Spanish International Cooperation and Development agency (Agencia Española para la Cooperación Internacional y el Desarrollo – AECID), the Spanish Ministry of Environment, Rural and Marine areas (Ministerio de Medio Ambiente y Medio Rural y Marino) and the Spanish Plant Genetic Resources Center (Centro Nacional de Recursos Fitogenéticos) of the Spanish Institute for Research and Agrarian Technology (Instituto Nacional de Investigación y Tecnología Agraria y Alimentaria – CRF-INIA).
-The success of the events was also due to the close relationship between the National Plant Genetic Resources Conservation programs and the National Agricultural Research Institutes (Institutos Nacionales de Investigación Agrícola – INIAs) in Spain and the GRULAC countries.
+The workshops were also effective due to the close relationship between the National Plant Genetic Resources Conservation programs and the National Agricultural Research Institutes (Institutos Nacionales de Investigación Agrícola – INIAs) in Spain and the GRULAC countries.

-The positive experiences from earlier workshops and the importance of achieving some key ITPGRFA objectives in Latin America and the Caribbean, particularly those explained in articles 5, 6, 7, 8 and 13.2 c, were strong incentives to continue with these activities.
-At the same time, it became clear that there was a need for the workshops to be developed in greater depth with more technical content by setting up a technology transfer program where the workshops would be a key element of a broader-based action strategy.
+The positive experiences from earlier workshops and the importance of achieving some key ITPGRFA objectives in Latin America and the Caribbean, particularly those explained in articles 5, 6, 7, 8, and 13.2 c, were strong incentives to continue with these activities.
+At the same time, it became clear that there was a need for the workshops to be developed in greater depth with more technical content.
+This way, a technology transfer program was considered in which the workshops would be a key element of a broader-based action strategy.

-Thus the program CAPFITOGEN is primed to function not only as a generator and facilitator of appropriate technology, but also as a model of transfer in itself.
-One of its most innovative aspects is the way in which it seeks to involve people who have developed scientific methodologies.
+Thus, the CAPFITOGEN program was used not only as a generator and facilitator of appropriate technology but also as a model of transfer.
+One of its most innovative aspects is how it seeks to involve people who have developed scientific methodologies.
 They are invited to develop the tools provided by the program based on their methodologies and to carry out the technical training and transfer activities themselves.
-This model means that the program beneficiaries are guaranteed direct access to the scientists and developers in order to answer queries or discuss cases.
-At the same time, the scientists themselves benefit directly from the experiences and issues tackled by the technical experts from the national programs, an outcome with a positive impact on future investigations with a more focused application and better suited to meet real needs will be developed in the future.
+This model means that the program beneficiaries are guaranteed direct access to the scientists and developers behind the tools to answer queries or discuss cases.
+At the same time, the scientists themselves benefit directly from the experiences and issues tackled by the technical experts from national programs.
+As a result, tools of greater application and better suited to meet real needs will be developed in the future.